 Require participants to raise their hand

-Direct your students to click a “raise hand” icon to ask to speak so they don’t disrupt the flow of the meeting.
+Direct your students to select the “raise hand” icon to ask to speak so they don’t disrupt the flow of the meeting.
 You can determine whether they unmute themselves or you do it when you call on them.
 Enable nonverbal feedback to use the Raise Hand option.
 Share this article with your students: Raising your hand in the Zoom classroom.

 Using breakout rooms